Scout Moor Wind Farm: Future plans

+In November 2024, Cubico Sustainable Investments announced plans to expand the existing Scout Moor Wind Farm, aiming to construct 21 additional turbines.
+This expansion would generate over 100 megawatts of electricity, sufficient to power approximately 100,000 homes and meet more than 10% of Greater Manchester's domestic energy needs.
+The project represents a significant step toward achieving the UK government's target of doubling onshore wind capacity by 2030 and is the first English wind farm to progress since the end of the de facto ban.

 Specifications

 Capacity factor

 As the figures given in the table above were published before the turbines had been operational for a full year they are projected rather than recorded figures.
 Wind speed is not constant, therefore a wind farm's annual energy production never achieves the sum of the generator nameplate ratings multiplied by the total hours in a year.
 The ratio of actual productivity in a year to this theoretical maximum is called the capacity factor.
 Typical capacity factors are 20–40%, with values at the upper end of the range achieved on particularly favourable sites.
 The expected capacity factor for Scout Moor Wind Farm, calculated from the company's projected figures, is 27%.
 The actual capacity factor calculated from data published by OFGEM for January 2012 to December 2014 (three years of data) was 29.08%.